Project-Counter/cop5/source/appendices/f-handling-errors-and-exceptions.rst

        Error
      - 3063
      - 200
-     - The request contained Component attribute values that are not supported by the server.
-The server should list the names of unsupported report attribute values in the additional Data element.
+     - The request contained include_component_details=True, but reporting on component usage is not supported.

        Note: The server is expected to ignore unsupported report attributes and continue to process the request, returning data that is available without the report attribute being applied.